This Remember a Charity Week, leave your mark with a gift to the University of Birmingham

 Martha Cass, Major Gift Manager for Legacies adds, ‘Legacies are immensely important to us.
 They genuinely do help the University to maintain its presence and reputation in the world of higher education, by ensuring its financial health well into the future.
 If and when the time is right for you to consider a gift to charity in your Will, we would be delighted if you would consider a gift to the University of Birmingham.’

 In addition to the transformational impact of your legacy gift, there are also financial advantages, as charitable legacies are exempt from Inheritance Tax.
-For more information, or to discuss leaving a legacy to the University in your Will, please contact Martha Cass, Major Gift Manager for Legacies, on 0121 414 6679 or firstname.lastname@example.org.
-For more information about Remember A Charity Week 2012, please visit: www.rememberacharity.org.uk.
+For more information, or to discuss leaving a legacy to the University in your Will, please contact Emma Hazlewood, Legacies Officer, on +44(0) 121 414 7957 or firstname.lastname@example.org.
+For more information about Remember A Charity Week, visit: www.rememberacharity.org.uk.